Growing Zones: 6-8 outdoors(hardy down to 0℉) 6-8 outdoors

 Planting & Care

-Fertilization: Once you see leaves on your plant, you can add some acidic fertilizer.
-Once your plant is fully mature, you can fertilize it once a year in June and again in the fall if it didn't harvest well.
+3. Fertilizing: Once you see leaves on your plant, you can add some acidic organic fertilizer.
+When it’s fully mature, use your organic fertilizer once a year in June and again in the fall if the harvest was smaller than expected.

-Pruning: After the harvest, prune away the canes that produced fruit.
-This will ensure that the next harvest is healthy.
+4. Pruning: After you’ve harvested your blackberries, prune away the canes that produced fruit.
+This will encourage new growth and more fruit production during your next harvest.